sendgrid/sendgrid-ruby/README.md

 Please see our announcement regarding [breaking changes](https://github.com/sendgrid/sendgrid-ruby/issues/94).
 Your support is appreciated!

-All updates to this library is documented in our [CHANGELOG](https://github.com/sendgrid/sendgrid-ruby/blob/master/CHANGELOG.md) and [releases](https://github.com/sendgrid/sendgrid-ruby/releases).
+All updates to this library are documented in our [CHANGELOG](https://github.com/sendgrid/sendgrid-ruby/blob/master/CHANGELOG.md) and [releases](https://github.com/sendgrid/sendgrid-ruby/releases).
+You may also subscribe to email [release notifications](https://dx.sendgrid.com/newsletter/ruby) for releases and breaking changes.

 <a name="roadmap"></a>
 # Roadmap